nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Use case: UC01 add task.
-   Actor: User
+   Actor: User<br>
    Preconditions: User is logged in

 **MSS**

 1. User requests to add new task description.
-2. System will update the database of the newly created task.
+2. System will update the database of the newly created task.<br>
    Use Case end.

 **Extension**